-The actuarial assumptions used in the June 30, 2016 valuation were based on the results of the most recent actuarial experience study, which was for the period July 1, 2010 - June 30, 2015.
+The actuarial assumptions used in the June 30, 2017 valuation were based on the results of the most recent actuarial experience study, which was for the period July 1, 2010 - June 30, 2015.

-The long-term expected rate of return on OPEB Plan investments was determined using a building-block method in which best-estimate ranges of expected future real rates of return (expected returns, net of OPEB plan investment expense and inflation) are developed for each major asset class.
-These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
-The target allocation and best estimates of weighted average long-term expected real rates of return for each major asset class are summarized in the following table:
+The long-term expected rate of return on OPEB Plan investments was selected from a best estimate range determined using the building block approach.
+Under this method, an expected future real return range is calculated separately for each asset class.
+These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return net of investment expenses by the target asset allocation percentage and by adding expected inflation.
+Following is a table presenting target allocations and geometric real rates of return for each asset class:

+Weighted Average Long-Term

-Asset Class Target Allocation Weighted Average Long-Term Expected Real Rate of Return
+Asset Class Target Allocation Expected Real Rate of Return

-Fixed income 25% (0.25)-2.11%
+Fixed income 25% (0.25)-1.80%

 Domestic equity 30% 4.25-4.50%

-International equity 20% 4.50-6.25%
+International equity 20% 4.50-6.00%

 Real estate 10% 3.25%

 Private equity 5% 6.25%

-Private debt 5% 4.75%
+Private debt 5% 4.25%

-Opportunistic 5% 2.84%
+Opportunistic 5% 2.15%

 Total 100%

-The discount rate used to measure the collective total OPEB liability as of June 30, 2017 was 7.25%.
+The discount rate used to measure the collective total OPEB liability as of June 30, 2018 was 7.25%.
 The projection of cash flows used to determine the discount rate assumed that employer contributions will be made under the current statute RSA 100-A:16 and that plan member contributions will be made under RSA 100-A:16.
 Based on those assumptions, the OPEB Plan's fiduciary net position was projected to make all projected future benefit payments of current plan members.
 Therefore, the long-term expected rate of return on OPEB Plan investments was applied to all periods of projected benefit payments to determine the collective total OPEB liability.